-Enclosed is the Draft Budget for the City of St. Charles for the upcoming FY 2024-25.
-This draft spending plan will guide the allocation of financial resources to fund the City's operations and capital projects for the period of May 1, 2024 to April 30, 2025.
+Enclosed is the Budget for the City of St. Charles for the upcoming FY 2024-25.
+This spending plan will guide the allocation of financial resources for the period of May 1, 2024 to April 30, 2025.

-Over the last two years, the City has been making significant efforts to improve the budget document in order to provide more detailed information on the City's Budget for the City Council and citizens of St. Charles.
+Over the last year, the City made significant efforts to improve the budget document in order to provide more detailed information on the City's Budget for the City Council and citizens of St. Charles.
 This is consistent with one of the strategic goals in the City's recently adopted Strategic Plan: Strategic Priority 4 Financial Wellness.

-The total draft budget for all funds is \$226,490,421.
+The total budget for all funds is \$226,371,957 in expenditures and interfund transfers combined.
 This budget:

-- Allocates resources and funds for over \$53 million in capital projects related to the City's utilities for electric, water and wastewater, facility improvements, road and related improvements, storm sewer projects and other initiatives. - Provides for a balanced operating budget in the General Fund with \$65,749,550 in revenues/transfers in and \$65,609,551 in expenditures/transfers out. - Addresses goals and initiatives contained in the City's strategic plan and other planning processes.
+- Allocates revenues, reserves and loan proceeds to fund over \$53 million in capital projects related to the City's utilities for electric, water and wastewater, facility improvements, road and related improvements, storm sewer projects and other initiatives. - Provides for a balanced operating budget in the General Fund with \$65,749,550 in revenues/transfers in and \$65,609,551 in expenditures/transfers out. - Addresses goals and initiatives contained in the City's recently adopted strategic plan and other planning processes.